mrwu-mac/R-Bench/README.md

 Download the images from [Open Image](https://storage.googleapis.com/openimages/web/download_v7.html).

 ## Eval
-To run LVLM on R-Bench, use the instance-level question tools in utils.py.
+To run LVLM on R-Bench, we provide the instance-level question tools in utils.py.
 Use the draw_mask and draw_box functions to draw the mask and box, respectively.

 And eval with,
 ```